JonCote/MeshDeformation/README.md

 *Fig. 1: Algorithm Overview*

 ### Selecting the handles
-A minimal sphere-based interface for selecting vertices has been implemented in `Selection.ipynb`.
+*Implementation for handle painting provided by prof. Teseo Schneider* A minimal sphere-based interface for selecting vertices has been implemented in `Selection.ipynb`.
 To use it, execute the cell with widgets, and select numbered keys to specify the segment index (`+` key to add more).
 Use sliders to adjust the position and radius of the selector sphere, and `Paint!` to mark the current segment.